How to buy and sell bitcoin (BTC)

 Whatever you think of the groundbreaking cryptocurrency bitcoin, its volatility attracts traders.
 Here we explain how to trade bitcoin for beginners.

 Bitcoin is a digital currency, with transactions stored on a public, digital ledger.

-Three years later, Nakamoto sent Bitcoin developer Mike Hearn a brief email to say “I’ve moved on to other things,” that the future of Bitcoin was in “good hands,” and quietly disappeared.
-His/her identity is still a mystery.
+Three years later, Nakamoto sent bitcoin developer Mike Hearn a brief email that said “I’ve moved on to other things,” and that the future of bitcoin was in “good hands”.
+Nakamoto quietly disappeared.
+His or her identity is still a mystery.

-Once you know how to buy and sell Bitcoin, you may wonder if it’s worth the trouble?
-They have undoubtedly prompted some alarming headlines.
+Once you know how to buy and sell bitcoin, you may wonder, is it worth the trouble?
+The cryptocurrency has undoubtedly prompted some alarming headlines.

-But if you had bought $100 worth of Bitcoin back on January 1, 2011, you would have paid 30 cents a coin.
-You’d have had to endure a bumpy journey as the price has had a rollercoaster ride, but, come February, 21 2019 each of those Bitcoins was valued at $3,887, making your humble US$100 now worth $1,295,653 (ignoring fees).
+But if you had bought $100 (£65) worth of bitcoin back on 1 January 2011, you would have paid 30 cents a coin.
+You would have had to endure a bumpy journey as the price has had a rollercoaster ride.
+At the time of writing, each of those bitcoins was valued at $57,566, making your humble $100 now worth $19.17m (excluding fees).

 Bitcoin trading tips

 Before anything, make sure you do your research.
 Find out what the fees are for the exchange you’re interested in, how it keeps your information safe (look for two-factor authentication) and ensure it has a good reputation;